-I have reviewed the effectiveness of the system of internal control and confirm that an ongoing process designed to identify, evaluate and prioritise risks to the achievement of the PWLB lending facility's aims and objectives has been in place throughout 2022-2023.
+I have reviewed the effectiveness of the system of internal control and confirm that an ongoing process designed to identify, evaluate and prioritise risks to the achievement of the PWLB lending facility's aims and objectives has been in place throughout 2024-2025.
 This review included an assessment of any material risk and control issues identified and reported during the relevant period.

-My review has been informed by the advice of the risk committees and by the work of the internal auditors and executive managers within the DMO who have been delegated responsibility for the development and maintenance of the internal control framework, and comments made by the external auditors in their management letter and other reports.
+I took over as Accounting Officer from 1 July 2024.
+Sir Robert Stheeman was Accounting Officer from 1 April 2024 to 30 June 2024.
+I am writing this statement reflecting on the work the DMO has undertaken during 2024-2025 and with due regard to the transfer of Accounting Officer responsibilities during this period.
+My review has been informed by the advice of the risk committees and the Advisory Board, of which I was a member throughout 2024-2025, the work of the internal auditors and the executive managers within the DMO, who have been delegated responsibility for the development and maintenance of the internal control framework.
+It has also been informed by comments made by the external auditors in their management letter and other relevant reports.